microsoft/CCF/doc/build_apps/js_app_ts.rst

 This guide shows how to build a TypeScript application using Node.js and npm.

-The source code for the example app can be found in the `tests/npm-app <https://github.com/microsoft/CCF/tree/main/tests/npm-app>`_ folder of the CCF git repository.
+The current source code for the example app can be found in the `tests/npm-app <https://github.com/microsoft/CCF/tree/main/tests/npm-app>`_ folder of the CCF git repository.
+To test against a released version use the same directory within that release, for instance from the `1.0.16 release <https://github.com/microsoft/CCF/tree/ccf-1.0.16/tests/npm-app>`_.

 Prerequisites
 -------------